badber/Digital_Filter_design/FIR_design/README.md

-Design equirripple FIR filters to meet certain specs, using the Remez algorithm.
+Design equiripple FIR filters to meet certain specs, using the Remez algorithm.
 Also, design FIR filters using a window method.
 The code contains detailed comments, including the advantages of equiripple and window-based filters.